GeorgeCLu/TheGreenPage/README.md

 This is a WIP demonstration app of a Yellow pages clone using GraphQL.

-The frontend is written in Typescript with React and is deployed as a Azure Static Web App here: https://witty-tree-028be3200.azurestaticapps.net/
+The frontend is written in Typescript with React and uses Apollo Client.
+It is deployed as a Azure Static Web App here: https://witty-tree-028be3200.azurestaticapps.net/

 The backend GraphQL server code uses Node.js and Apollo-server and is deployed as a Azure Function App and connects to a document database in MongoDB Atlas.